Safe Use of Metal Punches

 - Wear eye protection.

-- Choose the correct punch type.
+- Use the correct punch for the task.

 Ask the Crew